Chhattisgarh Jungle Trek: The Jungle Book Trek

 From Baikunthpur, the road starts to climb up the ghat section very soon.
-In 25 kms of a quick winding road, you reach Sonhat the last little town before the national park.
-Sonhat is also the range office of forest department.
-Have your breakfast here before heading into the forest gate 5 kms away.
+In 25 km of a quick winding road, you reach Sonhat the last little town before the national park.
+Sonhat is also the range office of the forest department.
+Have your breakfast here before heading into the forest gate 5 km away.
 Sonhat is also where you get your last phone signal.
-Inside the national park only BSNL signal exists in pockets.
+Inside the national park, only BSNL signal exists in pockets.

-Once inside the forest gate at Mendra Check post, you are in the middle of thick Sal forests on either sides.
+Once inside the forest gate at Mendra Check post, you are in the middle of thick Sal forests on either side.
 The metal road cuts through in between the trees.
-For most part of the 30 kms journey through the forest, you are the only vehicle on the road.
+For the most part of the 30 km journey through the forest, you are the only vehicle on the road.
 It is a public road with checks though.
 The road journey of 40 minutes inside the forest brings you to another forest gate – the Ramgad checkpost.

-Ramgad is a village of about 150 houses spread over 2-3 kms outside the park area.
-Though a remote village surrounded by the forest, it has a school, a health centre, a girls hostel and something very striking – a RO water dispenser.
+Ramgadh is a village of about 150 houses spread over 2-3 km outside the parking area.
+Though a remote village surrounded by the forest, it has a school, a health centre, a girls hostel and something very striking – an RO water dispenser.